akopachov/sveltab/README.md

 4. No polyfills to support obsolete browsers, targeting latest & greatest browsers only
 5. [Firefox](https://www.mozilla.org/en-US/firefox/new/) as a primary browser for development and testing

+## Install

+Links to the stores are comming soon...

 ## Want to say thank you?

 * Buy me a coffee [here](https://ko-fi.com/akopachov) (No account needed, one-time)